 Everyone has their own point of view.

 The next section includes no explicit spoilers, however it does provide hints and conclusions that may spoil you via elimination.
-Skip forward to the Last Thoughts part of this review if you wish to watch the series completely blind.
+Skip forward to the Last Thoughts part of this analysis if you wish to watch the series completely blind.

 WandaVision featured a good dose of Marvel-related fanservice, topped with worldbuilding, sequel setup, character excitement, and moments that alluded to something larger, of course, as an entry in the MCU.
 Many fans expected the series to do the same as Endgame and rocket their emotions to the moon and beyond, then drop revelations and cameos as hard as Thanos dumped the moon on Tony Stark.